-The most recent dietary guidelines published by the United States Department of Agriculture focus on making lifelong, balanced food and beverage choices and staying physically active.
-Having a diet that includes a variety of nutrients and getting recommended amounts of physical activity can help reduce the risk of chronic disease for individuals of all ages:
+The most recent dietary guidelines published by the United States Department of Agriculture (USDA) focus on making lifelong, balanced food and beverage choices and staying physically active.
+Having a diet that includes a variety of nutrients and getting recommended amounts of physical activity may help reduce the risk of chronic disease for individuals of all ages:

 - Choose a variety of nutrient-rich foods from different food groups.
-This may include whole fruit, colorful vegetables, white grains, fat-free or low-fat dairy, fortified soy beverages, a variety of protein foods, and oils.
+This may include whole fruit, colorful vegetables, whole grains, fat-free or low-fat dairy, fortified soy beverages, a variety of protein foods, and oils.

 - Keep calories consumed from added sugars and saturated fats to ten percent of calories each per day.